PBRjr/Fantasy_Novel/Scene strange altered.md

 So he laid there and waited to be killed for what felt like eternity.

 *Shoudn't I be dead?
 That thing didn't look like it was trying to take its time.
 Maybe I am dead and the afterlife is just what you experienced right before you died.
-Or maybe the afterlife was you experiencing your death over*
+Or maybe the afterlife was you experiencing your death over and over again*

+Vale opened his eyes.
+He wasn't in the afterlife, and he was still on the ground.
+Bur, the nimble and deadly creature had been replaced by a pile of pale, unrecognizable remains.
+Standing above it was a giant whos hulking arms were covered in gore.
+And that giant was smiling.